Lizzy's Husband: 2015–2016: Independent releases

-2017–present: Upcoming fifth studio album
+2017: Unreleased fifth studio album

 After a demo leaked online in the summer of 2016, Renato announced via social media that he was working on a new album.
 On 2 June 2017 the lead single for the album, "For Ellya", was featured in an EP and made available for digital purchase.
 The EP also features an acoustic version of the song, the original leaked demo and the instrumental version.
 In a Facebook post, he referred to the track as "one of my best songs, inspired by someone special with whom I spent my whole summer".
 In an interview with esQrever in June 2017, Renato revealed the name of the new album, which is titled Peanut Butter Sandwich Makers, confirming a 2018 release.
 He described the album as a departure from his electronic dark roots, pursuing a more pop-acoustic folk oriented genre, mentioning it as his "best, most solid and consistent work to date".

-No album has been released to date nor any details have been given about new music.